NguyenAndrew/mof-java/README.md

 In the test case where you ran `mof.whenBefore(magnetron); ... mof.verifyBefore(magnetron); ... mof.verifyNoInteractions(REMAINING)`, and the business logic has the motor running before magnetron, then an exception would be thrown.

-The reason is that motor would have been called, but by stating `verifyNoInteractions(REMAINING)`, the test would state something like: "Expected no calls to this method, but this method is called 1 time".
+The reason is that motor would have been called, but by stating `mof.verifyNoInteractions(REMAINING)`, the test would state something like: "Expected no calls to this method, but this method is called 1 time".

-In summary: The combination of your business logic, Mof, and your unit tests, ensures your tests are testing what they need to, and help keep your business logic and unit tests up-to-date with each other.
+In summary: The combination of your business logic, Mof, and your unit tests, ensures your tests are testing what they need to, and helps keep your business logic and unit tests up-to-date with each other.

 ---